ktoodev/push-notification-user-tags/README.md

 Works with OneSignal to allow site visitors to choose specific categories of notifications to get when they sign up for push notifications by adding data tags on signup.

+**Please note, this is still an early pre-release of this plugin, and it is still being tested.
+Features may change and break (or not work to begin with!) or it could conflict with your site in unexpected ways.
+Not intended for installation on production sites!**

+## Install

+The easiest way to install is to download [the latest release](https://github.com/ktoodev/push-notification-user-tags/releases/).

 ## Setup

 Push Notification User Tags extends the [OneSignal plugin](https://wordpress.org/plugins/onesignal-free-web-push-notifications/) to add an interface for site visitors to choose their notification categories and an admin interface to choose which categories should receive push notifications for any given post publish/update.